innodoc/innoconv/docs/getting-started.rst

   $ python3 -m venv /path/to/venv
   $ source /path/to/venv/bin/activate

-Install innoConv in your virtual environment using pip.
+Install innoConv in your virtual environment using :program:`pip`.

 .. code-block:: console

   $ pip install innoconv

-If everything went fine you should now have access to the ``innoconv`` command.
+If everything went fine you should now have access to the :program:`innoconv` command.

-The next time you login to your shell make sure to activate your virtual environment before using ``innoconv``.
+The next time you login to your shell make sure to activate your virtual environment before using :program:`innoconv`.